fastapi/fastapi/docs/en/docs/fastapi-people.md

 Here I'm also highlighting contributions from sponsors.

-I also reserve the right to update the algorithm, sections, thresholds, etc (just in case 🤷).
+I also reserve the right to update the algorithm, sections, thresholds, etc. (just in case 🤷).